devlinjunker/template.webpack.fend/README.md

 `npm run test` to run all of the unit tests for the application one time

+`npm run lint` to run the linter on src directory

 `npm run build` compile application to public directory

 `npm run doc` to generate static documentation in the doc folder